Bet on 2022 NFL Draft

 From betting on which team drafts Justin Fields to how many players the SEC will have drafted in the first round, your NFL Draft bets will be bets based on “+” and “-“ numbers.

 If you bet on a prop that came in at, say, -250, it means you sided with a favorite and needed to lay $250 for a return of $100.
 At the other end of the spectrum, a $100 wager at +250 would net a gain of $250 should that underdog find a way.

 A perfect example of this would be to take a look at the “First Overall Pick” prop.
 Betting underdogs without a doubt ups the ante quite a bit; but remember, they’re called underdogs for a reason.

 Those two examples up above represent one of the two types of NFL futures bets that can be made on the draft.
 Those are:

 Betting on a Single Result — i.e. it either happens or doesn’t.
 Should you bet at DraftKings Sportsbook on the New Orleans Saints drafting a specific player, you would need that player to have his name called by the Saints at some point in the draft to cash that ticket.

 Betting on Above or Below — The other type of bet offered is identical to an NFL over/under, where you bet on the combined score of the game in hopes of it exceeding or falling below said number.

-For example, Jerry Jeudy has an O/U of 12.5 for the 2020 NFL Draft.
+For example, a player could have an O/U of 12.5 for the Draft.
 You can bet on whether he goes off the board higher (over) or lower (under).

 If things fall the right way, you can obviously make some good cash betting on the NFL draft.
 Here’s one simple tip to improve your chances: